How To Avoid Car Accidents

 - Scan the environment around you.
 Distractions abound while driving; talking, listening to music, and eating snacks.
 Don’t let these fun tasks distract you from potential dangers on the road.
 Accidents can often be avoided with a little extra prudence.

 - Avoid poorly kept/damaged cars.
 A car with dirty windows and a low hanging bumper is worth avoiding.
 A car tells a lot about the owner including personal habits and even driving experience.
 Avoid cars where you can tell the person is obviously distracted (swaying in and out of lanes) or cars that need obvious repairs.
 These types of people likely are much more distracted than you are.

 - Know your car’s limits.
 This doesn’t mean that you should go out and test those limits.
 Be aware of how your vehicle operates in different weather conditions and don’t push it.
 If you know you probably can’t make it up that hill, don’t try.
 Testing the limits of a car can end with expensive consequences.

 - Don’t drive while tired.
 After hard days work, it’s easy to want to relax and be home.
 Driving while exhausted can lead to issues not only with sleeping at the wheel but also with reacting with dulled senses.
 Your reaction time while driving tired is much slower.
 Don’t feel bad about taking the bus or asking a friend to drive you if you aren’t feeling up to it.

 Driving can sometimes be fun while other times a chore.
 Whatever mood you are in when you turn that key, make sure you remember that alertness is key in avoiding accidents.
-If you are ever injured in an accident, don’t hesitate to come see us at Handy and Handy Law in Salt Lake City.
+If you are ever injured in an accident, don’t hesitate to come see our West Jordan, Utah car accident attorney at Handy and Handy Law in Salt Lake City.